Meaning of workplace culture and connection for engaging employees in 2025

 What defines workplace culture?

 Workplace culture encompasses the shared values, beliefs, attitudes, and behaviors that define the working environment within an organization.
-It represents the collective identity and personality of the company, influencing how employees interact, collaborate, and make decisions.
+It reflects the company’s identity, shaping how employees interact, collaborate, and make decisions.

-Ultimately, a positive workplace culture aligns employees with the organization's mission and vision, driving performance, employee retention, and overall success.
+Ultimately, a thriving culture aligns people with purpose, boosting performance, retention, and long-term success.

 Importance of an organizational culture to engage employees